aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 ``NEURON_CC_FLAGS``:

 -  Compiler options.
 Full compiler options are described in the :ref:`mixed-precision-casting-options`.
-   Additional options for the
+   Additional options for the Neuron
-   persistent cache can be found in the "Persistent cache" section below.
+   Persistent Cache can be found in the :ref:`Neuron Persistent Cache <neuron-caching>` guide.

 ``NEURON_FRAMEWORK_DEBUG`` **[Experimental]**: